 - SAMPol Offered: sparse aperture mask interferometry (SAM) can be combined with polarimetry.
-The simultaneous use of the Wollaston_00 together with the SAM masks presents a unique opportunity to examine systems where there may be polarization signals at very high spatial resolutions.
+The simultaneous use of the Wollaston\00 together with the SAM masks presents a unique opportunity to examine systems where there may be polarization signals at very high spatial resolutions.
 SAMPol is similar to SAM and uses pupil tracking and cube modes.
-SAMPol is only offered in VM. - LGS observations without Tip-Tilt star (Seeing-enhancer mode) Offered: This will allow a wider sky coverage for laser assisted observations; users should be aware however that the expected image quality will be intermediate between simple imaging in the NIR and the full LGS closed loop. - Lucky imaging Offered: Simple imaging in cube mode will be offered in SM for P85; the mode is similar to having AO assisted speckle imaging, since the user can discard from the cube the images with the worst quality. - Fabry Perot will not be offered.
-Users are encouraged to consider SINFONI as an alternative.

-- Spectroscopy will only be offered in VM.
-This applies to grism spectroscopy only, since prism spectroscopy was decommissioned. - Wire Grid Polarimetry is discontinued.
-Users can opt for the Wollaston_00 in combination with the retarder plate. - Special calibrations: all observations requesting special calibrations will be moved to VM.
+SAMPol is only offered in VM. - LGS observations without Tip-Tilt star (Seeing-enhancer mode) Offered: This will allow a wider sky coverage for laser assisted observations; users should be aware however that the expected image quality will be intermediate between simple imaging in the NIR and the full LGS closed loop. - Lucky imaging Offered: Simple imaging in cube mode is offered in SM since P85; the mode is similar to having AO assisted speckle imaging, since the user can discard from the cube the images with the worst quality. - Fabry Perot will not be offered.
+Users are encouraged to consider SINFONI as an alternative. - Wire Grid Polarimetry is discontinued.
+Users can opt for the Wollaston\00 in combination with the retarder plate. - Special calibrations: all observations requesting special calibrations will be moved to VM.
 Exceptions to this rule will be considered on a case-by-case basis during technical feasibility.